Government shutdown could become longest ever as Trump says he ‘won’t be extorted’ by Democrats - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-President Donald Trump said in an interview aired on Sunday that he “won’t be extorted” by Democrats who are demanding negotiations to extend the Affordable Care Act subsidies that expire at the end of the year for millions of Americans.
+President Donald Trump said in an interview aired on Sunday that he “won’t be extorted” by Democrats who are demanding negotiations to extend the expiring Affordable Care Act subsidies.
 Echoing congressional Republicans, the president said on CBS’ “60 Minutes” he’ll negotiate only when the government is reopened.

+Trump said Democrats “have lost their way” and predicted they’ll capitulate to Republicans.

 Trump’s comments signal the shutdown could drag on for some time as federal workers, including air traffic controllers, are set to miss additional paychecks and there’s uncertainty over whether 42 million Americans who receive federal food aid will be able to access the assistance.
 Senate Democrats have voted 13 times against reopening the government, insisting they need Trump and Republicans to negotiate with them first.